 Is it an accident that Pit Bull owners are much more likely to have problems with the law than the average dog owner?
-I don't think so, and neither does Stanley Coren.
+I don't think so.

-The responsible people who are adoping Pit Bulls from shelters deserve unending applause for their efforts.
+The responsible people who are adopting Pit Bulls from shelters deserve unending applause for their efforts.